Hoppers of North Carolina:

 synonym

-abundance Uncommon, with scattered records across the state; likely more abundant in the right habitat.
+abundance Uncommon to locally common, recorded across the state; likely more abundant in the right habitat.

 seasonal_occurrence